Do more than you ever thought possible.

 Live in a great city and state

 Portland is known for its creative restaurants, food carts, and coffee shops, as well as funky thrift shops, independent art galleries, professional sports teams, and miles of hiking and biking trails.
-In fact, Portland was listed by Travel + Leisure magazine as first in the nation for not only its public parks and access to the outdoors but also its safety and public transportation.
-Portland has a wealth of learning opportunities.
-It is home to both world-renowned businesses and small, innovative companies on their way up.
+The city has a wealth of learning opportunities and is home to both world-renowned businesses and small, innovative companies on their way up.

 Oregon offers an incredible variety of vistas, landscapes, and recreational activities that are just waiting to be explored.
 Drive 90 minutes west to the Pacific Ocean to find uncrowded, sand-swept beaches.
 Go 90 minutes east and find the 11,000-foot-tall Mount Hood, a year-round destination for skiing, snowboarding, and hiking.
 Head east for 60 minutes along the Columbia River Gorge to Hood River, a hotspot for windsurfing, kiteboarding, and backcountry adventures.
 With so much to explore in Oregon, the hardest part might be choosing which adventure to have first.

 • Approximately 3,700 undergraduate students and 500 graduate students

 • More than 300 faculty members with a 14:1 student-faculty ratio

 • 2,000 students (including 97% of freshmen) living on campus

 • 21 consecutive years in the top 10 for western regional universities by U.S. News & World Report